neoighodaro/realtime-online-counter-on-ios/tutorial.md

 Now we have instructed the application to load a YouTube video automatically.
 However, the counter functionality does not function yet.
 Lets fix that.

-Add a new method to update the counter using Pusher:
+Import the `PusherSwift` library and add a new method to update the counter using Pusher:

 ```Swift
 func updateViewCount() {